 We’ll talk more about data later in this article, but let’s get this out there first: Data is incredibly important.
 It shapes how you run your business and how well you bond with your customer base.

-If you use Kajabi’s built-in email marketing tools, you’re all set.
+Kajabi’s built-in email marketing tools, you’re all set.
 All the data you could want is at your fingertips.

 Other, third-party email providers can also provide data, but you’ll have to buy those software packages separately.
 And, really, the last thing any business owner needs is a complicated email marketing process.